I recently read Jenna Meek’s new book Calling the Shots-Self Protection and Firearm Choices That Work For You and really enjoyed it.

 You should also buy if you are a husband, boyfriend, son, or brother to a female who may be somewhat interested in owning a gun, but lacks basic knowledge.
 You can pass the book off to your loved one after reading it.
 Both of you will come away better informed.

 Check the book out.
 I think you’ll enjoy it.
 Calling the Shots is available at your local bookstore and at Amazon.com.

 FTC Disclosure: The author provided me with a free electronic copy of her book.
 She is not paying me for this review, nor do I have any financial interests in the author’s work.

 Some of the above links (from Amazon.com) are affiliate links.
 As an Amazon Associate I earn a small percentage of the sale price from qualifying purchases.
-It does not cost you any money I spend a lot of time writing articles on this site.
-All my information is given free of charge.

 You can support my work at Patreon.